prathameshd30/OS-Course-Project/README.md

 The project is split into 2 phases, Phase 1 and Phase 2.

 ## Basic Structure
-- Input programs, called jobs, are read from the input file, line by line, where each line simulates an input "card" like in some original computers.
+- Input programs, called jobs, are read from the input file, line by line, where each line simulates an input "card".
 - Output file contains the output of the programs as dictated by the simulated OS, simulating a line printer.
-- Instruction takes the form of - AA00, where AA can be any instruction from the instruction set (given further) and 00 can be any memory address from 00 to 99.
+- Instruction takes the form of - AA00, where AA can be any instruction from the instruction set ([given further](#instruction-set)) and 00 can be any memory address from 00 to 99.
 - Each line in the input file denotes an input card.
-Each card can have a maximum of 40 characters.
+- Each card can have a maximum of 40 characters.

 ## Types of cards
 3 Types of cards are used for structuring job.

 1. Control cards
     - $AMJ  (Beginning of Job) - Starts with $AMJ, followed 4 digit JID [1] , followed by 4 digit TTL [2], followed by 4 digit TLL [3].
-    - $DTA  (Starts the data segment)
+    - $DTA  (Starts the data segment).
     - $END  (Signifies the end of the job) - Starts with $END, followed by 4 digit Job ID.

-2. Instruction Cards - Contain instructions to execute (Maximum 10 instructions in one card)
+2. Instruction Cards - Contain instructions to execute (Maximum 10 instructions in one card).

 3. Data Cards - Contain data on which the instructions can operate on.